-Telescope Peak, on the highest ridge of the Panamint Mountain Range bordering the West side of Death Valley is as close to experiencing the entire valley in one adventure.
+Telescope Peak, on the highest ridge of the Panamint Mountain Range bordering the West side of Death Valley is as close as you can get to experiencing the entire valley in one adventure.
 The feeling is purely magical as you traverse a ridge on top of the world, looking straight from that 11,049ft elevation down to Badwater, lowest point in the Western hemisphere at -282ft.
 Above Bad Water you can see Dante’s View, another great point of interest.
 Then, looking across Death Valley toward the North you can pick out Devil’s Golf Course, Natural Bridge Canyon, Artist’s Drive, Golden Canyon, Zabriskie Point, Furnace Creek and the Inn at Death Valley.
 Further off to the East is the faint outline of Mt.
 Charleston Wilderness in the Spring Mountains.
 Turn around to the West and view the Sierra Nevada Mountain Range, Mt.
 Whitney and numerous other points of interest I have not yet learned to identify.

 The land feels clean and untouched, yet there is an excellent trail guiding you the entire way through a number of climate zones from Juniper, to Pinyon Pine to the majestic and artistic ancient Bristlecone Pine forest near the summit.
 Some of the trees have been growing in that place for thousands of years creating unique shapes unlike anything seen elsewhere on earth.
 On this day there was actually a small telescope on the summit of Telescope Peak, reminding one of the incredible night sky.
 What a place to sleep under the stars!